dhershman1/argulint/README.md

 - Which means it still works with standard options in the `package.json` as well as the `--fix` argument in the CLI
 - Re formats the output with _some_ extra organization
 - Insults your mistakes for fun

+## How To

+Intall:

+`npm i -D argulint`

+Once installed you would use argulint just like you can use the `standardjs` linter via the CLI.
+It supports the `--fix` flag as well as using the standard options built into your `package.json` file.

+Usage example:

+`argulint src/place/*.js`

+Or with the flag:

+`argulint --fix src/place/*.js`

+**Note: There is no API this is strictly used within the CLI**